ServiceNowDevProgram/example-instancescan-checks/README.md

 # example-instancescan-checks

-ServiceNow open-sourced this repository of example [ServiceNow Instance Scan](https://docs.servicenow.com/bundle/rome-servicenow-platform/page/administer/health-scan/reference/hs-landing-page.html) Checks with the intent to help customers get started faster in adopting Instance Scan, but will not be providing formal support.
-The checkes contained in this repository are therefor considered "use at your own risk", and will rely on the open-source community to help drive fixes and feature enhancements via Issues.
-ServiceNow is not claiming them to work perfect neither are all of them implemented to allow validations of best practice.
-Occasionally, ServiceNow may choose to contribute to the open-source project to help address the highest priority Issues, and will do our best to keep the checks updated with the latest changes shipped with family releases.
+Open-Sourced community contributed and owned repository for Instance Scan Definitions.
+[ServiceNow Instance Scan](https://docs.servicenow.com/bundle/rome-servicenow-platform/page/administer/health-scan/reference/hs-landing-page.html) The checkes contained in this repository are therefor considered "use at your own risk", and will rely on the open-source community to help drive fixes and feature enhancements via Issues and community members issuing and reviewing PRs.
+ServiceNow is not providing or authenticating these definitions.
+Occasionally, ServiceNow employees may choose to contribute to the open-source project as members of the community as they see fit, this does not constitute a service or product from ServiceNow.

 # Checks in this repository